standardrhyme/stegsecure/README.md

 Change the current directory into the recently cloned `stegsecure` folder.
 Start stegSecure with `sudo go run main.go`.

 #### Step 3: Download an image
-Download an image from an Internet browser. stegSecure will automatically intercept, scan, and sanitize the file.
+Download an image from an Internet browser. stegSecure will automatically intercept, scan, and sanitize the file if needed.

 #### Step 4: Terminate stegSecure
 In a separate Terminal, run `sudo umount`.